Andi Peters: Television

-In 2013 and 2015, Peters narrated the ITV2 reality series The Big Reunion, which shows the reunions of pop groups.
+In 2013 and 2014, Peters narrated the ITV2 reality series The Big Reunion, which shows the reunions of pop groups.

 He appeared in the ITV daytime show Show Me the Telly a number of times towards the end of 2013.
 Since 28 April 2014, Peters has hosted competitions on the breakfast news programme Good Morning Britain, and also the ITV daytime game show Ejector Seat, which aired for a very short period in 2014 as a temporary replacement for Tipping Point.

 He appears on Ant & Dec's Saturday Night Takeaway as a competition presenter.

-Since Christmas 2020, Peters has occasionally been guest hosting the ITV show Lorraine.
+From 2020 to 2021, Peters occasionally guest hosted the ITV show Lorraine.

 Film

 Peters had a minor part in the 1999 animated film Toy Story 2, in which he provided the voice of Male Baggage Handler #1.
 Director John Lasseter offered the role to him while Peters was interviewing Lasseter for a Channel 4 "making-of" documentary.
 Because his US work visa did not cover voiceover work, Peters had to record his line in the UK over a live broadcast to the Pixar studio.